Code of Behaviour Policy

-This policy was formulated on 11th December 2009 and reviewed in March 2019 in consultation with all the staff, the Board of Management and the parent body.
+This policy was formulated on 11th December 2009 and reviewed in November 2021 in consultation with all the staff and the Board of Management

 It was deemed necessary to review the Code of Behaviour because